USCbiostats/PM566/README.md

 Repo overview:

  - `data` contains datasets used in lecture slides.
- - `docs` is where the website is built (via `quarto render`), you shouldn't need to manually change anything here.
+ - `docs` is where the website is built.
+You shouldn't need to manually change anything here, but the website won't update unless you re-run `quarto render`, which regenerates this directory.
  - `assignments` contains homework assignments.
  - `labs` contains weekly labs.
  - `slides` contains weekly lecture slides.